 My OTHER Blog

-An award-winning preacher and Bible teacher, Zachary Bartels has been serving as senior pastor of Judson Baptist Church in Lansing, Michigan, for seven years.
+An award-winning preacher and Bible teacher, Zachary Bartels has been serving as pastor of Judson Baptist Church in Lansing, Michigan, for nearly ten years.
 He earned his BA in world religions from Cornerstone University and his Masters of Divinity from Grand Rapids Theological Seminary.
 He enjoys film, fine cigars, stimulating conversation, gourmet coffee, reading, writing, and cycling.